 14. New stroller guidelines

-As of May 1, 2019, Walt Disney World will not allow any strollers larger than 31″ (79cm) wide and 52″ (132cm) into the park; however, many strollers on the market fit these guidelines.
-Also, after May 1, no stroller wagons will be allowed.
+To help ease congestion in the parks, Walt Disney World does not allow any stroller wagons or strollers larger than 31″ (79cm) wide and 52″ (132cm) into the park; however, many strollers on the market fit these guidelines.
 Disney hopes that these new regulations will help to ease congestion in the parks.
 If you don't want to buy a new stroller for your trip, simply rent one from Walt Disney World.